-Students enrolled in the associate degree in Nursing program are scheduled in two courses during the five-week grading periods.
+Students enrolled in the Associate of Science in Nursing program are scheduled in two courses during the five-week grading periods.
 Students in ten-week grading periods are scheduled into one course.
-Due to the structure of the associate degree in Nursing program, the students do not have the same flexibility as offered in other associate degree term programs.
+Due to the structure of the Associate of Science in Nursing program, the students do not have the same flexibility as offered in other associate degree standard term programs.